koinearth/marketsn-livecopy-tz/README.md

 ## License

 The MarketsN Tezos LiveCopy is available under the [GPL-3.0 License](https://github.com/koinearth/marketsn-livecopy-tz/blob/main/LICENSE) License.
 Check out the license file for more information.

+## Disclaimer
+This software is at Beta stage.
+It is currently experimental and still under development.
+Many features are not fully tested/implemented yet.
+This version uses Tezos Delphinet (!)